 use in determining possible causes of co-

 There is one interleaved spectrum channel allocated to Craigkelly, CH52, which may be used for a local Edinburgh TV station.
-In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 33 and 34.
+In addition, two low power HD MUXES (in the CH 31 to 37 gap) are planned for CH33 (at 9kW) and CH34.
 All of these possible extra channels can be picked up by decent K group aerials (or widebands).

 The transmitter over looks the town of Burntisland which has rather an interesting history form the railways point of view.
 From 1847/1848 the town was the Southern terminus of the Edinburgh & Northern Railway which extended up to Perth and Tay Port.
 But this was despite being separated from its namesake by 6 miles of water in the shape of the Firth of Forth !
 The trains could travel straight onto the pier for transhipment onto ferries to complete the journey to the Scottish Capital.
 This anomaly came to an end with the opening of the fabulous Forth bridge in 1890, although by then the Edinburgh & Northern had been absorbed by the North British Railway.
 Incidentally the aforementioned Forth Bridge was jointly owned by no fewer than four railway companies, namely the North British, the North Eastern, the Great Northern and the Midland !